AdobeDocs/experience-manager-64.en/help/communities/using/resources.md

 * select the community site which contains the resource
 * select the resource

-For the selected enablement resource, it is possible to :
+For the selected enablement resource, it is possible to:

 * View properties (default)
 * Edit properties